-principal's goals.
-For example, if the principal plans to pool the reports into an aggregate forecast, the result will be distorted.2 In our example, all colluding agents report the same probability, thereby hiding the true level of disagreement among agents, which may cause the principal to have too much confidence in an aggregate forecast.
+We may hope that collusion of this type is uncommon due to coordination and communication difficulties.
+However, the profit opportunity might encourage third parties to act as hidden intermediaries, by collecting individual reports, reporting aggregate beliefs to the principal, and then sharing the gain from arbitrage.
+Wide-spread arbitrage can come at a high cost to the principal's goals.
+For example, if the principal plans to pool the reports into an aggregate forecast, the result will be distorted.
+In our example, all colluding agents report the same probability, thereby hiding the true level of disagreement among agents, which may cause the principal to have too much confidence in an aggregate forecast.
 Misreports due to arbitrage also obscure the forecasters' relative accuracy, which is problematic if the principal wants to identify the most accurate forecasters.
 Fundamentally, colluding agents are extracting additional payment, at the expense of either the principal or some other agents, without contributing correspondingly valuable information.

-Chun and Shachter (2011) hoped to develop a mechanism resistant to collusion, but concluded that it "is still an open question whether there is any strictly proper mechanism that does not admit arbitrage, but it seems unlikely."
+Chun and Shachter [2011] hoped to develop a mechanism resistant to collusion, but concluded that it "is still an open question whether there is any strictly proper mechanism that does not admit arbitrage, but it seems unlikely."
 The question remains open.
 However, if either strict properness or no-arbitrage is slightly weakened, we show that collusion-proof mechanisms do exist.

-First, in Section 3, we design a strictly proper mechanism that does not admit arbitrage as long as there is an $\epsilon > 0$ such that each agent report is between ε and $1 - \epsilon$.
+First, in Section 3, we design a strictly proper mechanism that does not admit arbitrage as long as there is an $\epsilon>0$ such that each agent report is between $\epsilon$ and $1-\epsilon$ .
 In practice, this is a mild restriction.
-For instance, the prediction market PredictIt3 (which operates by continuous double auction) does not allow trades at less than 1c or more than 99c, equivalent to setting $\epsilon = 0.01$.
-Systems based on the popular logarithmic scoring rule often impose a similar bound on reports in order to avoid infinite agent losses, which occur whenever an agent assigns probability zero to the outcome that is eventually realized.
-Each of the mechanisms studied by Chun and Shachter (2011) provides arbitrage possibilities for every possible profile of agent reports with at least some disagreement.
+It holds, for example, in systems that ask agents to report a prediction anywhere between 1% and 99% in 1% intervals.
+Each of the mechanisms studied by Chun and Shachter [2011] provides arbitrage possibilities for every possible profile of agent reports with at least some disagreement.
 In contrast, our mechanism avoids arbitrage in almost all cases, except for agents reporting extremal beliefs.
-A drawback of our mechanism is that, when choosing ε small, very large payments may be required.
+A drawback of our mechanism is that, when choosing $\epsilon$ small, very large payments may be required.
 If payments on extreme instances are not high enough, then there exist instances where the average report is close to 0.5 on which all agents receive almost indistinguishable scores.
 While this may limit the practical viability of our scheme, the existence of a no-arbitrage mechanism for a wide class of agent reports sheds a new optimistic light on Chun and Shachter's conjecture, prompting hope for the existence of a fully arbitrage-free, strictly proper mechanism.